SolonCubed/VGHF-collection-development-policy/Interview Data/README.md

+# Interview Data
-These files contain interview data from five sources:
+These files contain interview data from five media libraries and archives:

 - The National Film and Sound Archive of Austraila (February 19th, 2026)
 - Blizzard Archive (January 21st, 2026)